iamshanahan/Questions/README.md

 2. If C = 1 the minimal question list is the empty set.
 3. 2^N >= C.  Or N >= log-base-2 C.  Three questions only have 8 possible outcomes, so those aren't enough questions for 12 creatures.
 4. If we allow identity questions, N <= C-1.
-5. Another way to ask the main question is, What are the smallest subset's of Z's columns that have all unique entries?
+5. Another way to ask the main question is, What are the smallest subsets of Z's columns that have all unique entries?

 In case some smarty is already thinking, "well, you know...", let's indulge in an aside about composite questions:
 1. If we allow identity questions AND composite questions, then this quickly devolves to a binary search, As an example, for a-h: { "Is it a, b, c, or d?", "Is it a, b, e, or f?", "Is it a, c, e, or g?" } is a sufficient and minimal list.